What is myopia?

 What causes myopia?

-We are not 100% sure why some children become myopic and others don’t.
-We do know there’s a genetic component.
+We are not 100% sure why some children become myopic and others don't.
+We do know there is both a genetic component and an environmental component.
 Parents with myopia are likely to have children who are also myopic.

 Other causes may be: